shmcgrath/shmcgrath-com/README.md

 - [pandoc metadata information](https://gist.github.com/shorodilov/3d52206ea64bea4aae4fc8c19a88a2d1)

 ## TODO
-- changes tags to keywords to more closely match pandoc
 - set up last revised date to change html, possibly with current date, too (m4 again?)
 - get cyberdream to a  for code highlighting from pandoc
 - navigation html